Fit to switch

 Introducing our National Champions.
 Fit to Switch is underpinned by the intelligence and experience of some of the best-known and best-regarded names in business to business telecommunications.
 Each of our National Champions has already developed high-quality resources to help local resellers of voice and data connectivity hand-hold business and public-sector customers through the transition.
 Get in touch with their press and public affairs teams through the links on the right.
 Or contact adrian@fittoswitch.co.uk for campaign comments, opinions and suggestions.

 Britain’s move to all-IP voice and data, running over modern fibre optic cables, has largely been a success story.
-Especially since a series of government initiatives in the last decade to break BT’s virtual monopoly and allow other providers to build and over-build modern high speed networks.
+Especially since a series of government initiatives in the last decade liberalised the market and encouraged private money into building-out modern high-speed networks.

 Personal users